Use Cases of Smart Parking-Driven Automated Boot and Tow Management

 It is hard to overstate the importance of vehicle and space management, especially in busy commercial districts.

-Such zones have the highest number of vehicles as well as spatial congestion, traffic problems, pollution, and, ultimately, accidents and deaths (accidental deaths in US cities grew by 9% in 2022 compared to 2021).
+Such zones have the highest number of vehicles as well as spatial congestion, traffic problems, pollution, and, ultimately, accidents and deaths.
 Such problems primarily stem from poor parking management and handling of regulation violators.
 Smart parking facilities and tools employ AI and computer vision in order to assist parking enforcement officers and traffic police with addressing violations.
 This is similar to how law enforcement agencies use computer vision to carry out smart city policing.

 Boot_and_Tow_Management.png